R2oDev/R2ODev.AngularNew/README.md

 - Updated Angular template to 6.x
 - Provides the `--pwa` switch for the Angular template, which enables the PWA setup for Angular
-    - This effectively the same as running `ng add @angular/pwa` but includes the Glyphicon assets to the cache as well as sets up the dataGroup for the SampleData controller.
+    - This is effectively the same as running `ng add @angular/pwa` but includes the Glyphicon assets to the cache as well as sets up the dataGroup for the SampleData controller, which can then be customized.

 ## Install the Templates